 Jonathan Rauch

-Jonathan Rauch is a correspondent for The Atlantic Monthly and a senior writer and columnist for National Journal.
-He is the author of several books on public policy, culture, and economics, including most recently Government's End: Why Washington Stopped Working.
-He is a writer in residence at the Brookings Institution, and his work has appeared in The New Republic, The Economist, Harper's, Fortune, The New York Times, The Washington Post, The Wall Street Journal, and Slate, among other publications.
-He lives outside Washington, D.C.
+Jonathan Rauch is a correspondent for The Atlantic Monthly, a senior writer and columnist for National Journal, and a writer in residence at the Brookings Institution.
+He is the author of several books on public policy, culture, and economics, including Government's End: Why Washington Stopped Working.
+His work has appeared in The New Republic, The Economist, Harper's, Fortune, The New York Times, The Washington Post, The Wall Street Journal, and Slate, among other publications.
+He is vice president of the Independent Gay Forum and lives near Washington, D.C.

 Gay Marriage